A Timeline of NMU's College of Business

 In 1967, Walker L. Cisler, then president and general manager of Detroit Edison, pledged support to Northern’s business programs and the academic area was renamed the Walker L. Cisler School of Management.
 During World War II, Mr. Cisler served as an officer in the military specializing in providing power and electricity.
 He received numerous honors and recognitions, such as the Croix de Guerre, Bronze Star, and Legion of Merit.
 He also served as an international consultant in power and energy while leading Detroit Edison Corporation.

 With a vision of technology in business, Northern created programs in computer information and office systems in the late 1970s and early 1980s.
-Faculty offices were moved to the Learning Resources Building, later to Magers Hall, and in 2005 to Cohodas Hall, where it currently serves about 700 majors each year.

 In 2002, the College of Business attained accreditation of educational programs through the Association to Advance Collegiate Schools of Business (AACSB).
 This accreditation is a mark of the outstanding education and commitment to student development and preparation for the working world.